random-mdn/random-mdn-bot/README.md

 ## Roadmap

 If you would like to help :heart: that would be awesome!
-You can find ideas and the current planning in #1.
+You can find ideas and the current planning in [the planning issue](https://github.com/random-mdn/random-mdn-serverless/issues/1).

+## Code of conduct

+This project follows and enforece a [Code of Conduct](./CODE-OF-CONDUCT.md) to make everybody feel welcomed and safe.